snapshot-labs/snapshot-sidekick/README.md

 ### Votes CSV report

-Generate and serve votes CSV report for closed proposals.
+Generate and serve cached votes CSV report for closed proposals.

+#### Configuration

+Use the env variable `VOTE_REPORT_SUBDIR` to specify the subdir where to store the cached files (relative to the storage engine root)

 > NOTE: CSV files are generated only once, then cached, making this service a cache middleware between snapshot-hub and UI